 An introductory course of materials used in the construction industry.
 Course includes an introduction into wood products, masonry, concrete and finish materials.
 There is no prerequisite for this course, however, a basic knowledge of architecture or construction is helpful.
-(3 sch: 2 hr. lecture, 2 hr. lab)
+(3 sch: 3 hr. lecture)